 Location intelligence is vital to the function of private and public entities.
 Modern technology now allows for more location data to be created and captured than ever before.
 Geosocial data is one example of location intelligence that has a proven impact on real world business decisions.
 Although this information has technically been available since 2009, it only recently has been tapped into as a usable source of data.
 The purpose of this guide is to explain what Geosocial data is, how it is organized, and to provide some example use cases.

 Prefer to read offline?
-Download our free ebook version of the guide.
+Download the ebook version of the guide.

 I. The Basics of Location Data